mahaa123/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 Make sure your browser, with `index.html` open in the browser, is the full width of your computer screen, and not minimized at all.
 We're basing these instructions off a 13 inch computer screen.
 Because we're going to start with _absolute_ position, it is all determined by the width of our browser window (and our computer window).
 The dimensions provided in the code won't work if you browser is a different width.
 You can either shrink your browser window or play with the dimensions we provide.

 You're going to code your solution in `css/absolute.css` and `css/relative.css`.
 Go ahead and open that file in Nitrous, as well as `index.html`.
-You'll want to familiarize yourself with the code there.
+You'll want to familiarize yourself with the code their.

 #### Step 3: